HappySeaFox/sail/FAQ.md

 ## What pixel formats SAIL is able to write?

 SAIL codecs always try to support as much output pixel formats as possible.
-SAIL doesn't convert one pixel format to another in writing operations.
+SAIL doesn't convert one pixel format to another in saving operations.
 Images are always written as is.

 The list of pixel formats that can be written by SAIL is codec-specific and is publicly available in every .codec.info file.
 It can be accessed through `sail_codec_info_from_extension() -> codec_info -> save_features ->